The Royal Commission will hold its second round of hearings on Monday 27 March 2023.

 - Session 1 - 11:15am: Incorporating research methodologies into program implementation

-Witnesses:- Associate Professor Catherine Neilsen-Hewett, University of Wollongong
+Witnesses:- Associate Professor Cathrine Neilsen-Hewett, University of Wollongong

 - Professor Leslie Loble, University of Technology, Sydney